qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 Afterwards, fit curves are computed with the fit models and optimal parameters, and the scatter table is updated with the computed (x, y) values.
 This dataset is stored under the "fitted" category.

-Finally, :meth:`._create_figures` method is called with the entire scatter table data to initialize the curve plotter instance accessible via the :attr:`~.CurveAnalysis.plotter` attribute.
+Finally, the :meth:`._create_figures` method is called with the entire scatter table data to initialize the curve plotter instance accessible via the :attr:`~.CurveAnalysis.plotter` attribute.
 The visualization is handed over to the :doc:`Visualization </tutorials/visualization>` module, which provides a standardized image format for curve fit results.